flutter/flutter/infra/README.md

 [build](https://chromium.googlesource.com/chromium/tools/build.git/+/master/scripts/slave/recipes/flutter).
 Support for [cross-repository
 recipes](https://github.com/luci/recipes-py/blob/master/doc/cross_repo.md) is
 in-progress.
-If you view the git log of this directory, you'll see we intially tried, but it's not quite ready.
+If you view the git log of this directory, you'll see we initially tried, but it's not quite ready.